ruby-processing/picrate-examples/gems/toxiclibs/README.md

 ### Toxiclibs
 These examples require installation of the 'toxiclibs-0.9.2+' gem.
-They work but they might benefit from a bit more re-factoring for propane.
+They work but they might benefit from a bit more re-factoring for picrate.
 ```bash
 gem install toxiclibs
 ```